John Donne Poetry

 “I did best when I had least truth for my subjects”,

 his mature love poems are intense, striking, immediate, colloquial and cover a wide range and depth of feelings both spiritual and sensual.
-We must remember his audience was the court of Queen Elizabeth I and later King James I and its purpose was more to flaunt the cleverness of his wit - to entertain than to persuade.
+We must remember his audience was the Inns of courts of Queen Elizabeth I and later King James I and its purpose was more to flaunt the cleverness of his wit - to entertain than to persuade.
+It is highly unlikely that the general populace of the courts were aware of these poems.
+Not only would Donne have lost his jobs, likely his head too.

 To demonstrate his wit was all his art”.